MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 ms.service: powerbi
 ms.custom: mvc
 manager: kfile
-#Customer intent: As an ISV developer, I want to embed my report, dashboard or tile into an application so that I can share with customers.
+#Customer intent: As an ISV developer, I want to embed a report, dashboard or tile into an application so that my customers can share data. customers.
 ---
 # Tutorial: Embed a Power BI report, dashboard or tile into an application for your customers
-As an ISV developer you can embed reports, dashbards, or tiles into an application so that you can deliver information to your customers.
+As an ISV developer you can embed reports, dashbards, or tiles into an application so that your customers can share data.
 To integrate a report, dashboard, or tile into an application, you use the **Power BI** API, an **Azure Active Directory (Azure AD)** authorization **access token** and an embed token.

 In this tutorial, you learn how to:
 >[!div class="checklist"]